 Scroll down for more detail

 “SCALE AND PROPORTION are instinctive for me.
 I draw everything by hand, which is how solutions to challenges are best revealed.
-I embrace the tenants of classicism because it gives me a framework that is so pleasing.”
+I embrace the tenets of classicism because it gives me a framework that is so pleasing.”
 James attended Auburn University, and although the architecture program was essentially modernist, James was certain about the kind of architecture he wished to practice.
 After graduation, James sought distinguished offices that did things the ‘‘old-fashioned way.”
 A decade of working in the classical tradition and traveling as much as he could became his post-graduate education.

 Subsequently, in 1994, James established his own firm.
 He continues to travel extensively as opportunities allow.
 James notes that what he does is a joy especially when he gets to collaborate with sensitive interior designers and landscape designers.
 “Recently, I have gone through the process for myself and realized my own dream home.
 It was an opportunity to try out ideas inspired by both my own history and by what I have seen in my travels around the world.”